mandatly-inc/joomla-plugin/readme.md

 **From your Joomla dashboard**

-* Visit ‘Extensions’ then click on ‘Install Extensions’
+1. Visit ‘Extensions’ then click on ‘Install Extensions’

-* Select for ‘Install from Web’
+2. Select for ‘Install from Web’

-* Search for ‘Mandatly’
+3. Search for ‘Mandatly’

-* Activate Mandatly | Cookie Compliance and Consent solution from your Plugins page.
+4. Activate ‘Mandatly | Cookie Compliance and Consent solution’ from your Plugins page.

 == Changelog ==